This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A well child visit is when your child sees a healthcare provider to prevent health problems.
 Well child visits are used to track your child's growth and development.
 It is also a time for you to ask questions and to get information on how to keep your child safe.
 Write down your questions so you remember to ask them.
 Your child should have regular well child visits from birth to 17 years.

-What are the development milestones that my child may reach at 7 to 8 years?
+What development milestones may my child reach at 7 to 8 years?

 - Lose baby teeth and grow in adult teeth